Peeling Bipartite Networks for Dense Subgraph Discovery: Dense bipartite subgraphs

-We use the butterfly as the main higher-order structure since it is the most basic unit of cohesion in bipartite graphs.
-It is the smallest structure with multiple vertices at each side, and also cheaper to enumerate than the larger bicliques.
-We focus on the butterfly-dense subgraphs.
-Our aim is to discover bipartite subgraphs with many butterflies and find the hierarchical relations among them.
-Next, we introduce two dense bipartite subgraph models to explore the trade-offs between subgraph quality and runtime performance.
+In many real-world networks, the underlying structure that yields cohesive and close-knit subgraphs is the triangle.
+Triangle is the smallest unit of cohesion in uni-partite networks and butterfly can be considered as the \textbf{triangle of bipartite networks} in the sense that it is the smallest cohesive bipartite unit.
+Conversely, a bipartite graph does not have a community structure without butterflies. \textit{Motivated by that, we use the butterfly as the main higher-order structure in our bipartite subgraph models.} It is the smallest structure with multiple vertices at each side, and also cheaper to enumerate than the larger bicliques.
+Our aim is to discover the bipartite subgraphs with many butterflies and construct relations among them. $k$-core and $k$-truss decompositions reveal the hierarchical relations among dense regions and we follow a similar methodology in our models.
+We introduce two bipartite dense subgraph models that have different trade-offs between the subgraph density and the computation time to find.